 Talented employees will want to climb the ranks in your firm, so providing opportunities for development is a great way to recruit and retain accounting staff.

-Look at providing:
+Look at providing opportunities to:

-- Opportunities to enhance existing skills and abilities
+- Enhance existing skills and abilities

-- Opportunities to develop new skills and abilities
+- Develop new skills and abilities

-- Opportunities to gain professional qualifications
+- Gain professional qualifications

 Technology is developing at such a rate that more and more people are looking for opportunities to work flexibly.
-Whether that is flexible hours or being location independent, flexible working can be a deal breaker (or deal maker) when it comes to accepting a new job or deciding to leave one.
+Whether that is flexible hours or being location independent, flexible working can be a deal-breaker (or deal maker) when it comes to accepting a new job or deciding to leave one.

 Firms that are open to considering flexible working options are able to compete in today’s market and often attract and retain accounting staff that are highly motivated and loyal employees.
 Surely this alone is worth it?